-When the marines enter the caves, their life signs are tracked on a huge monitor topside.
+As the marines enter the caves, their life signs are tracked on a huge monitor on the planet’s surface.

 Sue: This reminds me of Aliens.

-Sue: In that case, I’m very impressed.
-It’s very well done, actually.
+Sue: In that case, I’m impressed.
 Who directed this one?

 Me: Peter Grimwade.

-Adric and the Doctor continue to spar on the TARDIS.
+Adric and the Doctor are still sparring on the TARDIS.

 Sue: Does Adric leave in this story?
-I bet the Doctor takes him home and this will make Tegan insanely jealous.
+I bet the Doctor ends up taking him home, which will make Tegan insanely jealous.

-On the whole, she’s very impressed with Earthshock so far.
+On the whole, she’s fairly impressed with Earthshock so far.

 Sue: There are a lot of women in this one.
 It’s great to see a female marine, for example.
 It’s just a shame they couldn’t find a hat that fit her.
 It’s going to slip off her head any second now.

-The marines head into the tunnels but a pair of androids start picking them off.
+When the marines head into the tunnels, a pair of androgynous androids start picking them off.

-Sue: Oooh, acid for blood.
-They are very creepy.
+Sue: Oooh, they’ve got acid for blood.
+They are very creepy, actually.
 Blank faces always scare me.

 Me: I know what you mean.
-It’s the reason why I gave up teaching.
+It’s why I gave up teaching.

-Scott takes control of a rapidly deteriorating situation.
+Scott tries to take control of a rapidly deteriorating situation.

-The TARDIS arrives in the very same caves.
-The Doctor, Tegan and Nyssa decide to explore while Adric sulks.
-They find the fossilised remains of some dinosaurs nearby.
+The TARDIS materialises in the same cave system, which the Doctor, Tegan and Nyssa decide to explore while Adric sulks back in the TARDIS.

-Sue: This is very educational – I like this.
-I’m also amused that the Doctor can’t stand Tegan.
+Sue: This is very educational.
+I like this.
+I’m also amused that the Doctor clearly can’t stand Tegan.

 Sue: I really like the music.
-It doesn’t sound anything like the theme to Zelda.
+It doesn’t sound anything like the theme tune to Zelda, for a start.

-Me: You have impeccable taste.
+Me: You have impeccable taste, Sue.
 I love the music to Earthshock.

 Sue: KLANG!
 KLANG!
 KLANG!
-Yeah, I like it.
+Yeah, I like it, too.
 It’s not bad this.
-So far so good.
+So far, so good.

 Sue: Look at this direction.
-See, Mr. Moffatt – this is how you direct for television.
-Look at that composition.
-I’m referring to the rubbish Moff by the way.
+See, Mr Moffatt, this is how you direct for television.
+Look at that composition… I’m referring to the rubbish Moff by the way, not the good one.

 A bomb has been planted in the caves.